choden12/WEB_102_02240355/Practical_5/README.md

-# Implementing Cloud Bucket Storage with Supabase
+# Implementing Cloud Bucket Storage with Supabase (Tiktok server)
 - This practical focuses on upgrading a TikTok web application by migrating from local file storage to cloud storage using Supabase Storage.
 It enhances scalability, reliability, and performance while supporting better access control for user-uploaded videos and thumbnails.

 ## Table of Contents